unoplatform/uno/doc/articles/get-started-wizard.md

 To fix this issue, build your project once, close the solution and reopen it.

-It is also important to note that Uno uses a multi-project structure, for which each project has to be build individually for errors to disapear from the **Error List** window (notice the **Project** column values).
+It is also important to note that Uno uses a multi-project structure, for which each project has to be built individually for errors to disapear from the **Error List** window (notice the **Project** column values).

 In order to clear the **Error List** window, build the whole solution completely once.
 Thereafter, build a specific project and prefer the use of the **Output** tool window (in the menu **View** -> **Output**), taking build messages by order of appearance.